-It’s also a good idea to show that you understand what the patient is going through.
-Ask them what’s wrong, and really listen to their answer.
+It’s also a good idea to show that you understand the position of your patient.
+Ask them what’s wrong, and listen to their answer.
 When they know they have someone on their side, you can build trust.

 Never Be Judgemental

-As a phlebotomist, part of your job is to put your own reservations and feelings on hold when dealing with a patient.
-Most people are very intuitive, and can pick up on if/when they’re being looked down on.
+As a phlebotomist, part of your job is to put your reservations and feelings on hold when dealing with a patient.
+Most people are very intuitive and can pick up on if/when they’re being looked down on quickly.
 You’ll work with a wide variety of people on a daily basis.